flipbase/docs/guides/platform.md

 #### Authenticate users

-If you want to prevent your end users to login in twice in your platform, to also use the Flipbase platform, we offer an authentication mechanism.
-Please also see the API reference
+If you want to prevent your end users having to login twice in your software, we offer an authentication mechanism.
+Please see the API reference.

 ```html
 <iframe id="flipbase-iframe" src="https://app.flipbase.com?partner=lumesse" allow="microphone; camera;" frameborder="none" width="100%" height="100%"></iframe>